euBusinessGraph – Enabling the European Business Graph for Innovative Data Products and Services

 Core aspects that will be addressed in this task are understanding/mapping out of the different identifiers that are used in Europe, taking into account three cored dimensions: type of identifier, IP, and integrity; collation, defining mappings.

-- Development of Agreed and Shared Data Models (Ontologies and Vocabularies): analyse and prepare relevant multilingual ontologies and vocabularies related to company data, which can be used across the business cases.
+- Development of Agreed and Shared Data Models (Ontologies and Vocabularies): analyze and prepare relevant multilingual ontologies and vocabularies related to company data, which can be used across the business cases.
 Existing schemas/vocabularies/ontologies such as the Organisation Ontology, Registered Organisation Ontology, Corporate actions (part of ISO 20022), OpenCorporates schema, GLEI, etc; will serve as input for this task.
 The task will integrate the schemas, extend to the needs of the business cases, and represent them in different languages to help cross-lingual integration of company-related data.